 Four-Run Seventh Propels Sugar Land to One-Run Win

-LAS VEGAS, NV - Behind five innings and seven strikeouts from RHP AJ Blubaugh and a four-run seventh inning, the Sugar Land Space Cowboys (8-10) outlasted the Las Vegas Aviators (12-6) 7-6 on Thursday at Las Vegas Ballpark.
-Highlights of tonight's game can be found here.
+Behind five innings and seven strikeouts from RHP AJ Blubaugh and a four-run seventh inning, the Sugar Land Space Cowboys (8-10) outlasted the Las Vegas Aviators (12-6) 7-6 on Thursday at Las Vegas Ballpark.

 César Salazar, batting lead-off for the first time this season, jumped on the third pitch of the game and deposited a fastball 420 feet to center, his first home run of the year, putting Sugar Land up 1-0.
 In the home half, Jacob Melton preserved the lead, robbing CJ Alexander of a two-run home run with a leaping grab at the right-field wall to retire the side.